galweitz/MTH9815_TradingSystem/README.txt

 - Bond Pricing, Trading, and Execution Services: Handle pricing updates, trade bookings, and execution of trades.
 - Bond Risk and Position Services: Manage risk calculations and position tracking.
 - Bond Market and Streaming Services: Process market data and manage streaming of prices.
-- Bond Inquiry and GUI Services: Handle customer inquiries and provide a graphical user interface for real-time data.
+- Bond Inquiry and GUI Services: Handle customer inquiries and provide a some graphical user interface for real-time data.
 - Bond Historical Data Services: Record historical data for various trading activities.

 ### Input Files: ###